MagicQuartz/enva-docs/docs/items/fish_bowl.md

 * If a player right clicks while looking at water with the fish bowl in its hand, the fish bowl will turn into a water fish bowl, which means it is equippable.
 * Once in The End, the player can mine and smelt titanium ore into titanium ingots, and upgrade the fish bowl into a titanium coated fish bowl.
 This doesn't work on water fish bowls.
-* The fish bowl has a counterpart for non-Merlings, which is the Glass Helmet.
+* The fish bowl has a counterpart for non-Merlings, which is the glass helmet.

 ## Downsides?